juliansufl/capstone_project4/README.md

 With the implementation of diferents models and getting the best model as XGBoost Classifier that have the best F1 score base in the way that precision and recall relation for this metric and also when we have unbalanced target, also making a comparative with a random forest model other model base in tree has more prediction of bad clients in time as show the imagen above.

 Use the black box machine learning models work quite well in the banking business.
-This can explain the behavior of all characteristics by analyzing the data before modeling and using plot importance and the shap values after modeling.
-It is very important when we are going to build a credit risk model for the default in the last 12 months for the information of each client.
+This can explain the behavior of all features, using analyze within the data before modeling, be able to using shapley velues to understand the iteration with the features with the model it is a huge advantage.
+It is important when we are going to implement a credit risk model for the default in the last 12 months for the information of each client and make sure that the clients have the period of time.

 In conclusion the model select it is posible to determine 10.83% more of bad clients base in the information have, this means that in bank if you put as a credit 1 millon of dolars you are able to loss 100k, when before you are just viable to predict 2k of lossing in the long run that is a problem for the business of credit that you want to recolect the money that you lend and get the interest from that.